WilliamRush/obs-studio-sei/README.md

 OBS Studio

-the project set the SEI
+the project is about to set the SEI during H.264 encode

 What is OBS Studio?
 -------------------